The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 At three targets, this is when you start to do your AoE combo.
 This would be Death Blossom into Hakke Mujinsatsu.
 So, three targets is where you consistently do your AoE combo, as well as go full out AoE on your ninjutsus.

+# Opener

 ![Opener](/img/jobs/melee/ninja/Opener.png)

 oGCDs in Parentheses
--11s: Huton
+<br>-11s: Huton
--7s: Doton at max aggro range (Hide)
+<br>-7s: Doton at max aggro range (Hide)
--1s: Suiton (Kassatsu) Spinning Edge (Potion) → Gust Slash (Mug + Bunshin) → Aeolian Edge → Spinning Edge (Trick Attack) → Shadow Fang (Dream Within a Dream) → Hyosho Ranryu (Assassinate) → Raiton (TCJ) → Fuma Shuriken \[Ten] → Raiton \[Chi] → Suiton \[Jin] (Meisui) → Gust Slash (Bhavacakra) → Aeolian Edge (Bhavacakra) | Trick Attack ends | → Raiton
+<br>-1s: Suiton (Kassatsu) Spinning Edge (Potion) → Gust Slash (Mug + Bunshin) → Aeolian Edge → Spinning Edge (Trick Attack) → Shadow Fang (Dream Within a Dream) → Hyosho Ranryu (Assassinate) → Raiton (TCJ) → Fuma Shuriken \[Ten] → Raiton \[Chi] → Suiton \[Jin] (Meisui) → Gust Slash (Bhavacakra) → Aeolian Edge (Bhavacakra) | Trick Attack ends | → Raiton

 This will be your opener on any fights where you get a pull countdown.
-The Doton will only do damage if the tank pulls the boss into your Doton, but if he doesn't, it's not a big deal, just do the rest as shown.
+The Doton will only do damage if the tank pulls the boss into your Doton, but if they don't, it's not a big deal, just do the rest as shown.
 This will both set up the rest of the fight for you in terms of cooldowns and give you the biggest amount of damage you can inside raid buffs.
 There are of course variations for some specific fights, but it's all based on this same opener and are minor differences that I would only worry about once you know the job/fight well.

-# Best-in-Slot (BiS)
+# Stats and Gearing

-For your Best-in-Slot gear, you will generally be going for Weapon Damage> Dexterity> Crit> Direct Hit> Determination >> Skill Speed.
+For your Best-in-Slot gear, you will generally be going for Weapon Damage > Dexterity > Crit > Direct Hit > Determination >> Skill Speed.
 This is not 100% exact once you get to the max gear, but until you have that, that is the priority in stats.

 ## 2.12 GCD BiS